Tips for preparing customer lists for email marketing

 I use the Filter feature in Excel to sort my marketing lists and show only those customers who have agreed to receive marketing emails.

 Next, I copy and paste all the remaining names and contact information into a new .CSV file for upload into our email marketing software.
-Don’t forget to save as a CSV file and not XLS file.
+Don’t forget to save and export as a CSV file and not an XLS file (the default).

 Choose Import Contacts to add new subscribers to your Audience in MailChimp.

-I follow the import prompts to import from the list and organize and sync the columns in my list with the database in MailChimp.
+I follow the List Import prompts to import from the list and organize and sync the columns in my list with the database in MailChimp.
 I always check “Update any existing contacts” during import.

 Next, I go back to the CSV file, and this time I sort by a column called “Last Check-In.”
 This puts my customer list in order of future reservations.